2010–11 South Pacific cyclone season: Tropical Cyclone Vania

 During January 5, RSMC Nadi reported that Tropical Disturbance 03F had developed, about 130 km to the northeast of Nadi, Fiji.
 Over the next few days the disturbance gradually developed further before RSMC Nadi classified it as a tropical depression early on January 9.
 On January 11, the Joint Typhoon Warning Center initiated warnings on the system and monitored it as Tropical Cyclone 05P.
 On the Next day, RSMC Nadi upgraded the depression into a Category 1 tropical cyclone and named it "Vania".
 Later that day, RSMC Nadi reported that Vania had intensified into a Category 2 tropical cyclone.
 Early the next day, RSMC Nadi upgraded Vania into a Category 3 severe tropical cyclone.
 Later that day, RSMC Nadi reported that Vania started weakening and downgraded it into a Category 2 tropical cyclone.
 Subsequently, it was downgraded to a category 1 tropical cyclone on January 14.
 On January 15, JTWC issued their final warning on the system.
 Soon, issuing their final advisory, RSMC Nadi downgraded Vania into a Tropical Depression.

+In Fiji, heavy rains associated with the initial disturbance brought significant flooding to many islands.
+Several roads were temporarily shut down due to rising waters, though no homes were affected.
+Although the center of Vania continued to move away from Fiji, the storm's outer bands brought continued rainfall to the country.
+As the storm passed through Vanuatu, winds of 140 km/h affected Tafea Province, and contact with this group of islands was lost.
+Many buildings were damaged and trees were felled.
+The National Disaster Management Office of Vanuatu enacted a 156.6 million vatu (US$1.6 million) relief plan for Tafea Province, with the vast majority of funds going to food items.
+Within 24 hours of the storm's arrival in New Caledonia, a large magnitude 7.0 earthquake struck the Loyalty Islands within the archipelago.
+Media reported that extreme wind gusts up to 225 km/h were felt in the region.
+A boy died from heart attack after the dual strike of a tsunami warning from an earthquake and a red cyclone alert.
+Damage totaled to $11 million (2011 USD).